postlund/pyatv/docs/documentation/protocols.md

 ### Data Channel
 The data channel carries messages related to the remote control.
 In reality, it's MRP messages (so protobuf).
-The same message definitions used by Media Remote Protocol is also valid here.
+The same message definitions used by Media Remote Protocol are also valid here.

 #### Encryption

-The following paramers are used to derive encryption keys:
+The following parameters are used to derive encryption keys:

 | Direction | Salt | Info |
 | --------- | ---- | ---- |